technomancy/bussard/spoilers/readme.md

 aboard the station to conduct business.
 There is literally no way to do this.
 Eventually she scans your vessel and determines there are no life signs aboard; asking you what the heck is up.

-## Causal Domain Injector

-The "endgame" is finding an artifact that lets you run code outside the game's sandbox.
-This essentially gives you godlike powers.
-The idea is that those who invented the Injector have "ascended" or escaped the game's reality somehow, leaving behind notes and scraps you need to decipher to get it operational with your own ship's computer.

-The Injector is found at a secret Yueh colony; to reach this colony you must break into the primary Yueh portal's onboard computer and add yourself to the list of authorized users who have the ability to travel to somewhere other than the primary target system.
-Once you arrive there (possibly the second secret colony?) you get in contact with someone on the colony ship (which is being converted into the space station) they hint at the existence of the Injector, but they refuse to discuss it in more detail while the portal to Yueh is operational; the finding is such that they don't feel safe pursuing it further while the threat of Terrans finding out about it is still possible.
-So you need to break into this portal as well and disable inbound connections, possibly by disabling safety protocols and damaging it permanently, essentially stranding you there.

-Once you cut yourself off from all other systems, you head to the actual planet where the Injector was found and is being studied.
-When you get back to the colony ship/station, you find that one of the crew was a Terran spy, and he gives you another side of the story of the discovery of the portals--the scientist who found them initially on Yueh (Jameson?) did end up killing a couple of the Terran officers of the colony ship who insisted it be handed over to the military immediately.
-Even the question of who found the portal tech first is unclear.

-Once you discover how to activate the Injector from your own ship, of course, it's easy for you to repair the portal or just inject yourself over to a system in the functional portal network.

-TODO: Traxus created the injector, somehow using his junction point capabilities.

-Arguably the existence of the Injector "un-asks" the questions of scientific accuracy by acknowledging that yes, even in the game universe, it's all just a simulation.
-So the portals should operate on the same principles as the Injector in order to collapse two Crimes against Science into one.

 ## Code for generating random names (elisp)